dzyunkin1/CompressionTestbed/README.md

 python main.py
 ~~~

-Alternatively, open the JuPyter notebook and execute all the cells sequentially.
+Alternatively, open the JuPyter notebook and execute all the cells sequentially, or simply look at each cell pre-computed output.